PG1003/observer/README.md

     // 2 A vector to store the values we receive from our subject. std::vector< std::string > v;

-    // 3 Create an alias for type of the overloaded member function pointer that we want to connect. using overload = void( std::vector< std::string >::* )( const std::string & );
+    // 3 Create an alias for the type of overloaded member function pointer that we want to connect. using overload = void( std::vector< std::string >::* )( const std::string & );

-    // 4 Connect the push_back fuction of the vector to our subject.
+    // 4 Connect the vector's push_back fuction to our subject.
     //   We need to cast member function pointer to select the required overload.
     //   Assign the connection to a variable to keep the connection alive. auto connection = pg::connect( s, &v, static_cast< overload >( &std::vector< std::string >::push_back ) );